example42/example42.github.io/_drafts/2017-07-17-psick-explained.md

 ## The PSICK way

-[TinyPuppet](https://github.com/example42/tp.git) is a module from example42 which allows you to do "tiny" things with Puppet.
-With TinyPuppet it is possible to tell Puppet to just install the package, provide an own configuratoin file or template with your own sets of data.
+[TinyPuppet](https://github.com/example42/tp.git) is a module from example42 which allows you to easily manage installation of applications and their configuration files.
+ With TinyPuppet it is possible to tell Puppet to just install the application we want, then it's up to us to provide templates and data for our configuration files.

+This is currently the default profile used in PSICK to manage OpenSSH, using only defines for Tiny Puppet module are used to manage OpenSSH installation, eventual template to use for sshd_configuration and eventual source for the whole main configuration directory.

     class profile::ssh::openssh (
-      $config_file_epp,
-    ){
+      Enum['present','absent'] $ensure                     = 'present',

+      Variant[String[1],Undef] $config_dir_source          = undef,
+      String                   $config_file_template       = '',
+    ) {

+      $options_default = {
+      }
+      $options_user=hiera_hash('profile::ssh::openssh::options', {} )
+      $options=merge($options_default,$options_user)

       ::tp::install { 'openssh':
-        ensure => present,
+        ensure => $ensure,
       }

+      if $config_file_template != '' {
         ::tp::conf { 'openssh':
-        ensure => file,
+          ensure       => $ensure,
+          template     => $config_file_template,
-        epp    => $config_file_epp,
+          options_hash => $options,
         }
       }

-The code shown above is an abstract from code which is already available in PSICK.
+      ::tp::dir { 'openssh':
+        ensure => $ensure,
+        source => $config_dir_source,
+      }

+    }

 Within your profile hiera data one only needs to specify which template should be used:

-    profile::ssh::openssh::config_file_epp: 'profile/ssh/sshd_config.epp'

-Now you only have to add your template to the profile module.
+    profile::ssh::openssh::config_file_template: 'profile/ssh/sshd_config.erb'

+And the eventual hash of data, which might be used in the template:

+    profile::ssh::openssh::options:
+      PermitRootLogin: prohibit-password
+      PrintLastLog: yes
+      UseLogin: no

+In our template, to be written in profile/templates/ssh/sshd_config.erb, in this case in erb format, we would have something like:

+    PermitRootLogin <%= @options['PermitRootLogin'] >
+    PrintLastLog <%= @options['PrintLastLog'] >
+    UseLogin <%= @options['UseLogin'] >

+## Your PSICK way

+If such freedom and flexibility to manage the content of sshd_config does not satisfy us, we as usual can provide alternative approaches, specifying alternative modules or profiles to manage SSH:

+    profile::base::linux::ssh_class: '::ssh'

 # Manage users

 ## The classical way

-We still see platforms where users are not kept inside a central usermanagement but are configured locally.
+We still see platforms where users are not kept inside a central user management but are configured locally.
 What you usually learn in every training is that you use a self defined resource type for wrapping several resources together:

     define profile::usermanagement (